sysbiolux/DeepOncoAI/readme.md

 # Deep Onco AI

-This analysis pipeline is meant to allow the training of multiple machine-learning models on various subsets of the data in the large cell line repositories like the CCLE and GDSC.
+This analysis pipeline is meant to allow the training of multiple machine-learning models on various subsets of the data in the large cell line repositories like the CCLE and in the future, GDSC.
 Overall predictors can be designed by ensembling the most successful models for each drug.

 The goal of the current pipeline is to :